-Below is the list of essential things that are needed for any camping trip.
+In the camping tips and tricks list, to list out the things you will bring along cannot be less important.
+Below is a suggested checklist of essential things that are needed for any camping trip.
 It might vary depending on your needs and wants, but it’s a basic check-list that is suitable for almost everyone, from first-time campers to frequenters.

 + A backpack: the size will be based on #1 & #2.
 If you drive to a nearby campsite, a small backpack for local hikes is fine.
 A multi-hike trip will need more than that, a big backpack that can be worn comfortably even when it’s full.
 The ladies need to look for those who are suitable/at ladies’ sizes.